 This was accepted with some editorial refinement.
 There was general agreement that media is sent in response to a CLUE Configure without regard to the receive capability set of the consumer.

-There was general agreement that H.TPS-SIG will not support both H.245 transport and the webRTC data channel for CLUE carriage – these are exclusive choices, with the final decision not yet made.
+There was general agreement that H.TPS-SIG will most likely not support both H.245 transport and the webRTC data channel for CLUE carriage – these are exclusive choices, with the final decision not yet made.